All about Groovy Coconuts

 Adding heat to the coconut brings its taste to new levels.
 Toast the coconut slices or shreds before topping that dish.
 Or add fresh coconut to the batter for almost any cake, bread, pie, or muffin.

 The ultimate coconut dish is when the coconut makes the dish.
 Its sweet tropical flavor highlighting every spoonful being eaten.
-And with a Groovy Coconut, you usually can avoid the “dish” having sharp edges.

 Of course, recipes